tahrimahaque79/second-assignment/readme.md

 - **Cards**:
   - Three center-aligned cards with an image, heading, and "Read More" link.
   - Unique gradient backgrounds for each card.
-- **Arrow Button Group**: Center-aligned arrow buttons with some hovering effect.
+- **Arrow Button Group**: Center-aligned arrow buttons.Dont need any Hover effect.
+Its totally optional🚩
 - **Mobile Responsiveness**:
   - Cards will display in a single column, will took more than 90% of the device width.